 - Be clear of your job in therapy.
 If it’s reconciliation and relationship strengthening you seek, effort is required at home to apply the tools learned in session.
 It’s important to prioritize the relationship by making the time to do so.
 This can be really challenging with busy lives but even a few minutes spent on attempting to connect and healing can begin to shift the dynamic between you.

 - Have a shovel standing by.
 You might need to do some digging into your past.
 When people struggle in their intimate relationships, there are usually significant clues in your family of origin experiences with parents or primary caregivers in what messages you received about how to “be” in relationship.
 The past can’t be changed but it’s important to identify any unhelpful belief systems about self and others that might have been learned in your family of origin.

 - Be open to possibility of the need for individual growth.
 If you or your partner are unhappy or have other issues not related to the relationship (depression, anxiety, other emotional health concerns), these issues are not the individual’s alone.
 Your relationship will bear the brunt of the personal distress in some way.
 Consider ways to alleviate the situation with the support of the other.

 - Plan to keep working on it.
 If you’ve finished up your therapy work with a positive outcome, don’t let the lessons, new habits and improved connection slip away.
 Healthy relationships require care and attention.
 Continue to find ways to prioritize your relationship.

 Couples therapy can be many things.
 It can be healing, connecting, relieving, joy filling and peace giving.
 It can also be frustrating, painful, exasperating and tense.
-The key is to be prepared by having clarity around what everyone’s job is – to ensure the best chance for success.
+And yes, sometimes it’s not enough to save a marriage or relationship in a high level of distress.
+But if this a path you would like to try, it’s helpful to be prepared by being as clear as possible about what to expect from all parties involved.